Any law firm can understand the importance of gaining new clients, but earning their long-term…

 Optimize Your Listing

-Now that your Google My Business listing is created and verified, you can now optimize it by adding details that give extra information to potential customers when they find your listing in their searches.
+Now that your Google My Business listing is created and verified, you can now optimize it by adding details.
+This gives extra information to potential customers when they find your listing in their searches.

 To start adding information, sign-in to your Google My Business dashboard and click on “Info.”